 While we encourage parents to let students begin to take self-responsibility for their behavior, it can sometimes be challenging for students to seek help when they need it.
 As a parent or caregiver, you are in a unique position.
 You may be one of the first to recognize when your student is in distress or crisis.
-Expressing your interest or concern in your student’s well being can be critical towards helping him or her get the assistance that is needed.
-This could save a student’s academic career, not mention his or her life.
+Expressing your interest or concern in your student’s well being can be critical towards helping them get the assistance that is needed.
+This could help save a student’s academic career and even in some situations, their life.

 Signs of Possible Distress